How our MSA Health Care Specialists Help

 - Visits to our Support Groups to discuss any MSA topics of interest to people attending the meetings and to provide updates on current thinking on treatments and research.

 - Attending specialist MSA clinics around the country.

 - Providing training to health and care professionals who support people with MSA and their families.
 To find out more about this please visit our Education and Awareness page.

-- Writing and editing the fact sheets we provide and articles for our MSA News magazine.
+- Writing and editing the information materials we provide and articles for our MSA News magazine.